-Where you're required to include attributed PIE income in your return, show the income and tax paid/credit where the rate lower than your correct rate has been applied.
+Where you're required to include attributed PIE income in your return, show the income and tax paid/ credit where the rate lower than your correct rate has been applied.
 Include any tax credits shown on your PIE's investor statement where you've exited from a PIE that zero-rates exiting investors.
 You can show the net income or loss (after adjusting for the investor level fees) in Question 17B and the general tax credits shown at 17A.
 Where any specified tax credits (eg, RWT) are shown, include these in the appropriate question on the return.

-If you're claiming Working for Families Tax Credits you now have to declare PIE income on an Adjust your income (IR 215) form, except if the PIE is a superannuation fund or a retirement savings scheme (eg, KiwiSaver).
+If you have a student loan or if you're eligible for Working for Families Tax Credits you now have to declare PIE income on an Adjust your income (IR215) form, except if the PIE is a superannuation fund or a retirement savings scheme (eg, KiwiSaver) where the funds are locked in.